F1DNA/FlexFarmerInDocker/README.md

 6. Make sure everything looks good here.
 No invalid plots, all plot folders showing up, total space looks right, signage points signing, partials submitting, etc

+**Should you feel compelled, you may send a tip in the form of XCH to:**

+xch1u2jhwq9q37v822ejvjytu289th4wad8azuyu7m0gmjuzzzd76dkqx06phs